gardener/landscaper/docs/guided-tour/import-export/import-data-mappings/README.md

 ## The Default Mapping

-It is possible to skip the import data mapping for some or all import parameters of the blueprint, if no mapping is necessary, i.e. if the `DataObjects` contain the data already in the format that the blueprint expects.
+It is possible to skip the import data mapping for some or all import parameters of a blueprint, if no mapping is necessary, i.e. if the `DataObjects` contain the data already in the format that the blueprint expects.
 Actually, this is what happened in the [Import Parameters](../import-parameters) example.
 There we have loaded the `DataObjects` into variables `release` and `text`, whose names and structures matched already